shopsys/shopsys/docs/extensibility/entity-extension.md

 # Entity Extension

-This article describes a quick way to extend your entity and the internals of entity extension system implemented in Shopsys Framework.
+This article describes a quick way to extend your entity and the internals of entity extension system implemented in Shopsys Platform.

 ## How can I extend an entity?